 We don’t always think about how music holds subconscious meaning, especially sound without words.
-This intrigues me intellectually.
-Visit my Academics page and check out my blog posts (below) if you'd like to know about my research.
-My recent focus has been equity in Canadian music.
-I’ve also done research on the role of music in devotion, and the social responsibility of community music school teaching.
+Visit my Research page and check out my blog posts (below) if you'd like to know about my research.
+My focus over the past decade has been equity in Canadian music (particularly the heritage institutions--orchestras, opera companies, conservatories and music faculties).
+I have also researched the role of music in devotion, and the complex social responsibility of community music school teaching.

 I have taught music—violin, viola, fiddle, classical theory, and jazz theory for non-jazzers—for a very long time.
 I became my violin teacher’s assistant at the age of 17.
-I was a tad young then, but I've since acquired a good toolkit of teaching strategies and I love passing on what I know about music.
+Over the years, I've acquired a good toolkit of teaching strategies and I love passing on what I know about music.

-To learn more about my teaching, please visit my Teaching page.
+To learn more about what I offer, please visit my Teaching page.